Martha-NYagikuyu/Moringa-ip-date-project/README.md

-# Akan names from Ghanian culture
+# Birthday Project

-This is a clone to my portfolio landing page.
+This is a clone to my birthday project landing page.

 By Martha Munzinga